 Annual Conference 2022: Reimagining Social Contracts

 We're going hybrid again!
-On 20 October, 2022, we are thrilled to be able to welcome our participants in-person at a beautiful venue in The Hague, as well as online through our virtual venue.
-We will be announcing the venue very soon, so please keep checking our newsletters and website for updates!
+On 20 October, 2022, we are thrilled to be able to welcome our participants in-person at a beautiful venue, the Louwman Museum, in The Hague, as well as online through our virtual venue.

 Click here to view this year's program.